 Do you have a vegetable garden?
 Flowers are a beautiful addition to any garden.
 They are colorful and fragrant and attract even more beauty like butterflies and hummingbirds.
 But there’s so much more flowers create than beauty.
 They create an attraction for beneficial insects.
-They create herbal remedies for you and I. And they create an environment where your garden can thrive.
-Learn more below about 5 flowers you should grow in the vegetable garden.
+They create herbal remedies for you and me.
+And they create an environment where your garden can thrive.
+Learn more below about the 5 flowers you should grow in the vegetable garden.

 Why Use Flowers in the Vegetable Garden?

 Flowers are a beautiful addition to any vegetable garden.
 But their benefits don’t end there.
 Flowers can do so much more.
 They can attract beneficial insects, deter pests, and in some cases, they are also edible and provide health benefits to you.
 Flowers are an excellent addition to an organic garden.